Writing Global Histories of Socio-economic Rights III

 Kerem Oektem, Frank Nullmeier, Delia Gonzalez de Reufels and Laura Andrea Álvarez Tobar, University of Bremen, Germany – Inclusion of Social Groups into Social Security: A Global and Historical Analysis [ONLINE]

-Kiran Mehta, University of Cambridge – Contesting Workers’ Rights in Prison: Britain and its Empire in the long Nineteenth Century
+Kiran Mehta, University of Leicester – Contesting Workers’ Rights in Prison: Britain and its Empire in the long Nineteenth Century

 Rory Hanna, University of Sheffield – Ideas of Worker Participation in Management during the Mid-Twentieth Century: Local Variations, Common Challenges